fwaris/FsOperator/readme.md

 6. **Observe computer actions** issued by the model on right end of the address bar.
 Any warnings, status or error messages are shown at the bottom.
 7. **See log messages** by expanding the panel on the right.
 It shows all API messages that are sent and received.

-> Note: the screen shakes when Puppeteer takes a screenshot.
-It seems to be coming from Chromium itself - not sure if there is a fix available.
+> Note: the browser screen shakes when a snapshot it taken.
+This seems to be coming from Chromium itself - not sure if there is a fix available.

 The model may issue **security warnings** that ideally should be acknowledged by a human.
 Currently, the app implicitly acknowledges these warnings to allow the process to continue uninterrupted.
 They are shown in the status bar.